No kill shelter in dire need of funds or else

-The Harlingen Humane Society funding gap could grow even wider if Harlingen’s proposed budget does not include more money for the cash-strapped facility.
+HARLINGEN, Texas (ValleyCentral) — The Humane Society of Harlingen’s funding gap could grow even wider if the city of Harlingen’s proposed budget does not include more money for the cash-strapped facility.

 Annual funding for the animal shelter is currently set at $287,000.
 According to Executive Director Luis Quintanilla, the facility needs over $1 million to function.